 If a married person wants to hold real estate in his or her name only, they would hold a sole title.
 The other spouse, who isn't on the title, doesn't share in the rights of future profits but is also not liable for any issues that could come from owning the real estate.
 In some states, married couples who want to own a piece of real estate as a sole owner must record a quitclaim deed from the spouse who won't own the real estate to the one who will own it.

-Joint Tenants with Right of Survivorship
+Joint Tenants Title of Deed With Right of Survivorship

 If one of the joint tenants sells or conveys the interest created in a joint tenancy to another person, the joint tenancy is broken, and a tenancy in common is created.

+The main difference between joint tenancy and tenancy in common is that the latter lacks the right of survivorship.
 Joint tenants cannot stop another tenant from breaking the joint tenancy.

-Tenancy in Common
+Tenancy in Common Title of Deed

-Community Property With Right of Survivorship
+Title of Deed for Community Property With Right of Survivorship

 Corporation or Partnership

-Limited partnerships are managed by the general partner(s).
-The limited partners are not responsible for the debts of the partnership; typically the most a limited partner could lose is the limited partner's investment.
+LLPs are managed by the general partner or partners.
+The limited partners are not responsible for the debts of the partnership.
+Typically, the most a limited partner could lose is the limited partner's investment.